apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Messages

-Pulsar messages
+Messages are the basic "unit" of Pulsar.
+They're what {% popover producers %} publish to {% popover topics %} and what {% popover consumers %} then consume from topics (and {% popover acknowledge %} when the message has been processed).
+Messages are the analogue of letters in a postal service system.

 Component | Purpose
 :---------|:-------
-Data payload | The data carried by the message.
+Value / data payload | The data carried by the message.
 All Pulsar messages carry raw bytes, although message data can also conform to data [schemas](#schema-registry)
-Key | Messages can optionally be tagged with keys Properties | An optional key/value map of user-defined properties
+Key | Messages can optionally be tagged with keys, which can be useful for things like [topic compaction](#compaction) Properties | An optional key/value map of user-defined properties Producer name | The name of the {% popover producer %} that produced the message (producers are automatically given default names, but you can apply your own explicitly as well)
+Sequence ID | Each message belongs to an ordered sequence on the {% popover topic %}
+Publish time | The timestamp of when the message was published (automatically applied by the {% popover producer %}) Event time | An optional timestamp that applications can attach to the message representing when something happened, e.g. when the message was processed.
+The event time of a message is 0 if none is explicitly set.

+{% include admonition.html type="info" content="For a more in-depth breakdown of Pulsar message contents, see the documentation on Pulsar's [binary protocol](../../reference/BinaryProtocol)." %}

 ## Producers, consumers, topics, and subscriptions